-Across much of the world the wishing well open star cluster (NGC 3532; mag 3.0) in Carina will be well placed, high in the sky.
-It will reach its highest point in the sky at around midnight local time.
+Across much of the world, the Wishing Well open star cluster (NGC 3532; mag 3.0) in Carina will be well placed in the evening sky in coming weeks.
+On 8 March it will reach its highest point in the sky at around midnight local time, and on subsequent evenings it will culminate four minutes earlier each day.

 At magnitude 3.0, NGC3532 is tricky to make out with the naked eye except from a dark site, but is visible through a pair of binoculars or small telescope.